adrawcoulson/startup/README.md

 - createPoll.js file includes configureWebSocket and broadcast functions that send messages to all clients
 - game started message is sent when a new Poll class is created, game ended is sent when poll class closes
 - when a client creates a device and presses submit, a message is sent to all clients saying which user created what device.
 This message mentions the user and device by name
+- # Startup React
+- Converted all html/js pages to React compliant code
+- Bundled using WebPack and Babel as generated from using create-react-app
+- React router
+- React hooks
+- Multiple functional react components